roc-streaming/roc-toolkit/README.md

 Community
 ---------

-We have a mailing list and an Matrix room.
+We have a mailing list and an Matrix chat room.
 See details [here](https://roc-streaming.org/toolkit/docs/about_project/contacts.html).

 Contributing
 ------------